Trinidad and Tobago moist forests: Flora and fauna

-The island of Trinidad is only 20 km from the mainland of South America, and a land bridge existed as late as 1,500 years ago.
-So the flora and fauna are most similar to those of the continent.
+The island of Trinidad is only 20 km from the mainland of South America, and a land bridge existed as late as 1,500 years ago, making the flora and fauna most similar to those of the continent.
 The island of Tobago is a further 40 km from the northern edge of Trinidad, and its land bridge disappeared 11,500 years ago, but its species mix is similar to the larger island.
 Over 60% of the island is still covered with closed broadleaf evergreen forest.

 The islands have high species diversity, with over 2,500 species of plants identified, of which up to 110 are endemic to the island.
 Also reported 100 species of mammals (bats and rodents predominate), 400 of birds, 85 of reptiles, and 30 of amphibians.
 Characteristic tree species are andiroba (Carapa guianensis), andiroba (Ceiba pentandra), yellow mombin (Spondias mombin), Pentaclethra macroloba, and Brownea latifolia.
 A notable tree species in eastern Trinidad is the Mora tree.